My Quiet Kitchen

 • Pour wet ingredients into dry, and gently whisk until just combined.
 Transfer mixture to the prepared pan, and bake for 40 to 45 minutes.
 When done the cake will be golden, set/firm in the middle, and a toothpick inserted into the center should come out clean.

 • Let the cake cool in the pan for about 20 minutes or until the top is barely warm.
 Carefully flip out onto your hand, then place parchment-side-down on a cooling rack.
-Once completely cool, peel away parchment paper, place on a serving platter, and sprinkle with powdered sugar.
+Once completely cool, peel away parchment paper.

 Notes